Hibiscus Mutabilis Care: How To Grow Confederate Rose

 Keep them indoors as houseplants or in a greenhouse setting until springtime; transition them to the outdoors and then plant them in the ground or in larger containers as the weather warms up.

-Confederate Hibiscus Pests and Diseases
+Confederate Rose Problems: Pests and Diseases

 As with most Hibiscus plants, Cotton Rose can be plagued by Hibiscus spider mites, aphids, and whiteflies on Hibiscus.
 Be sure to check the undersides of the foliage frequently for these pests.